 ie; ‘I am so happy your finally home, now please entertain me and don’t forget I am here’.

-Q: I have herd mixed things about making eye contact with dogs.
-Is this body language and action okay ?
+Q: I have heard mixed things about making eye contact with dogs.
+Is this action okay?

 A: Dogs can understand eye contact in two ways (keeping in mind there is a big difference between eye contact and staring).